vibs-27/vibhadurai.github.io/_projects/phone-holder-bike-clamp.md

 </p>

 **Increasing Space for the Spring**
-Both the height and width of the spring inlet had to be increased.
+Both the height and width of the spring inlet had to be increased to account for the 3D print.
 The spring technically fit but would get stuck in the compressed position.

 <p align="center">
   <img src="{{ '/docs/assets/Phone Holder Images/DetentSpin.png' | relative_url }}" width="40%">
 </p>

 **Increasing Inlet Number**
-With only two inlets, the ball would sometimes overshoot.
-Increasing to eight evenly spaced inlets made switching positions more consistent.
+The distance between the inlets made it more difficult to correctly move between the positions.
+Instead, I increased the number to 8 evenly spaced inlets to make it more difficult for the ball to go off track.

 **Closing Off the Spring**
 The spring and ball had a tendency to fly off when rotating the detent.
-To solve this, I enclosed the spring in a hole instead of an open channel and added a 0.2 mm inlet behind it.
+To solve this, I enclosed the spring in a hole instead of an open channel and added a 0.2 mm inlet behind the spring to make space for this wall.

 <p align="center">
   <img src="{{ '/docs/assets/Phone Holder Images/SpringSectionAnalysis.png' | relative_url }}" width="50%">
 </p>

 **Connecting the Detent and Phone Holder**
 Four additional screw holes were added to attach the phone holder to the spinning detent piece.
+Originally, I planned to use heat set inserts, but I found that was actually unecessary and a press fit was sufficient to keep the parts securely together.

 <p align="left">
   <img src="{{ '/docs/assets/Phone Holder Images/FinalComponentsClamp.png' | relative_url }}" width="45%">